n215-kniswand/final-project/README.md

 ## Purpose

-This homework assignment will:
+This final project will:

-# Create multiple pages from a CSS class

--Teach you how to make your site responsive

--each you how to deal with images next to text.

--Teach you how to deal with images next to text

--Use media queries

--Use percentages
+-Be a single-page application

+-Must be in an MVC format

+-Look just like the travel-fly home work assignment and this prototype:

+-Must include all the pages.

+-Must use jQuery or pure JavaScript

+-Must navigate using the URL

 ## Task

-For this homework assignment, you will be making the about page from the Travel-fly prototype Travel-fly prototypeand making it responsive.
+For this homework assignment, you will:

--You must create a project named homework-seven
+-You must create a project named final-project

--You must build off of the previous assignment
+-You must take your old travel-fly project and turn it into a single-page application.

--You must fix any issues with the previous assignment, especially if it doesn't look like the prototype
+-It must look exactly like the travel-fly prototype

--Your about page must look like the prototype.
-Your text must look good.

--All of these pages are similar to the ones we have done earlier in the site.

--Your page must be responsive

--You can align the elements as you wish but they must look good and not touch the sides of the browser
+-You can find the fonts and images under the Files > Travel-fly folder

+-You must use jQuery or JavaScript

+-Use only one page and load all the content onto that page dynamically.

+-You must navigate using the routing that I showed you in class.
+This uses the URL for navigation.

+-Must use the MVC model we have discussed, and it must by type module

--Upload your project to Github and add your Web4 link to the README file.
+-Upload your project to Github and Web4 and add your Web4 link to the README file in Github, and submit your Github link.

-## Homework 7 URL
+## Final URL

 https://in-info-web4.informatics.iupui.edu/~kniswand/homework-seven/offers.html